hpleva/httk_tutorial/README.md

 > ### Note
 > In order to use the `SLURM_RESERVATION="devel"` option a modified version of *httk* is needed, because it is not (yet) implemented in the official *httk* git repository.

+> ### Tip
+> There is generally no need to run `httk-computer-setup` *every* time we create a new project.
+> In the future, it will be easier to copy the `ht.project` folder from your old project into your new project and edit the relevant config options with a text editor, e.g. the `project_name` parameter in the `ht.project/config` file should be given the name of your new project.

 # Generating VASP input files
 In a high-throughput scenario we want to generate the many input files in an automated way.